 British universities are also divided according to the year they have been founded, as follows:

-Examples of top universities in the UK
+Examples of top universities in England:

 If you want to apply to a Master’s or PhD degree, you can apply directly to your chosen university.
 For most universities, you can send your application anytime throughout the year, but some degree courses have their own deadlines.
 Always check the application deadline!

-Take Preparation Courses: These kinds of courses enable degree-seeking students to get an extra educational boost just before they start their Master’s degree or other post-graduate degree programme.
 Try a pre-M.B.A., pre-Law, or pre-Medicine programme, as well as any other foundation or preparation courses that will allow you to study in the degree programme of your choice.

-Improve your English through an English-language prep course: If you’re attending a degree programme in the UK, you will sometimes need to prove that your language skills are good enough to participate in the classes and understand the lectures.
+If you’re attending a degree programme in the UK, you will sometimes need to prove that your language skills are good enough to participate in the classes and understand the lectures.
 These courses will also prepare you for any of the English-language tests that universities require.